 Leopard geckos originate from Pakistan, India, and Afganistan and so their captive environment needs to reflect this.
 You can keep your gecko in a vivarium or glass tank with a heat mat on one end.
 This will allow your gecko to do something called thermo-regulation.
 If you take one piece of information from this guide to leopard gecko care for beginners, it’s this.

 As geckos are unable to regulate their own temperature, they need an external source to warm up or cool down.
-You must make sure your heat mat is attached to a thermostat to control the pharmacy where you can purchase leopard gecko temperature, and it’s always a good idea to have a thermometer within their cage so you can monitor the temperature.
+You must make sure your heat mat is attached to a thermostat to control the leopard gecko temperature, and it’s always a good idea to have a thermometer within their cage so you can monitor the temperature.
 Their hot end (where the heat mat is) should reach 23-27 Celcius.

 They are crepuscular